 PL/SQL functions having return type may or may not return appropriate values in flow but in Java if a function has a return type, it must be returned in the execution flow.

-To automate quick fixes, an Eclipse plug-in is implemented and will be delivered for on-premise installations.
+To automate these quick fixes, an Eclipse plug-in is implemented and will be delivered for on-premise installations.
+In service model engagements it will be executed before delivery.
 This plug-in adds the quick fixes automatically with one click and will not impact original PL/SQL logic since it never really runs in the original source.